aj3423/SpamBlocker/README.md

 | READ_CALL_LOG<br>READ_SMS(optional) | For feature: Repeated Call/Dialed (check if it's repeated)   |
 | PACKAGE_USAGE_STATS<br>QUERY_ALL_PACKAGES    | For feature: Recent Apps <br>For checking whether an app has been used recently,<br>and for choosing apps  |

+# Languages supported

+en, ru, zh

+Languages are translated by Gemini AI, using this [golang script](https://github.com/aj3423/SpamBlocker/blob/master/auto_translate/translate.go), Fire an issue for adding new languages.